2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   5. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.

-  Alternatively, applications can use the lock-free stack mempool handler.
-When considering this handler, note that:

-  - It is currently limited to the aarch64 and x86_64 platforms, because it uses an instruction (16-byte compare-and-swap) that is not yet available on other platforms.
-  - It has worse average-case performance than the non-preemptive rte_ring, but software caching (e.g. the mempool cache) can mitigate this by reducing the number of stack accesses.

 + rte_timer

-  Running  ``rte_timer_manage()`` on an unregistered non-EAL pthread is not allowed.
+  Running  ``rte_timer_manage()`` on a non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.

 + rte_log

-  In unregistered non-EAL pthreads, there is no per thread loglevel and logtype, global loglevels are used.
+  In non-EAL pthreads, there is no per thread loglevel and logtype, global loglevels are used.

 + misc

-  The debug statistics of rte_ring, rte_mempool and rte_timer are not supported in an unregistered non-EAL pthread.
+  The debug statistics of rte_ring, rte_mempool and rte_timer are not supported in a non-EAL pthread.

 cgroup control
 ~~~~~~~~~~~~~~